Nutarum/CSGO2DReplay/readme.md

 - Example of how to use [demoinfocs-golang](https://github.com/markus-wa/demoinfocs-golang) from javascript at [demoinfocs-wasm](https://github.com/markus-wa/demoinfocs-wasm)

 ### ToDo
-Active smokes
-Flashed players
 Round timers
 Positions for other maps (Mirage, Dust, Overpass, Vertigo, Nuke, Train, Cache) Try to make returning to a previous tick faster Players HUD (player hp, active weapon, money...)
-Bomb, diferent when planted
-Better indicators for bomb, reload and planting